CareDailyAI/docs/synthetic_apis/trends.md

 * Time-series daily trend information : `trends`
 * Average trends over the past 7 days: `trends_recently`
 * Time-series 7-day incremental trend information : `trends_weekly`
+* Trend category definitions for grouping trends in a UI : `trends_category`
 * Highlights of top-level trends for history : `trends_highlights`

 The `trends_metadata` captures the configuration values that are like overhead and remain quite static, to optimize data usage by preventing duplicate data.